The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 Bonefish Point

 Bonefish Point is a beautiful sandy peninsula on the southwestern side of the nature reserve.
-The area offers a beautiful and very calm beach, and is a great wildlife watching location.
+The area offers a lovely and very calm beach, and is a great wildlife watching location.

 Buccaneer palms in the Turks and Caicos